-The table provides a geographical breakdown of balance-sheet and off-balance-sheet exposures to customers.
-Values reported in the table reflect those used in the Financial Statements (see Table B.1 in part E of the Consolidated Notes to the Financial Statements) and refer to both the Banking and Trading Book for supervisory purposes.
+The table provides a breakdown by sector of balance-sheet and off-balance-sheet exposures to customers.
+Values reported in the table reflect those used in the Financial Statements (see Tab.
+B.1 in Part E of the Consolidated Notes) and refer to positions in both the Banking Book and Regulatory Trading Book.